These printable pumpkin activities are a fun addition to your fall lessons, whether you’re using them at home or in the classroom.

 Pumpkin-scented playdough adds a sensory element to fine motor practice.
 Kids can roll, stamp, and shape while strengthening hand muscles for writing.
 I like using cookie cutters or letter stamps to sneak in early literacy or math play, it’s a calm, tactile way to learn through touch.

-Clare Brown is the founder of Homeschool of 1, where she shares free printables and creative learning activities for kids in preschool through 8th grade.
+Clare Brown is the founder of Homeschool of 1.
+She creates free printables and interactive learning tools for kids, helping parents and teachers generate activities instantly with no prep.
 Her work has been featured in Parade, HuffPost, Business Insider, Motherly, AOL, and Yahoo.
 Read more.